linhngkh/Ecommerce-Furniture-website/README.md

 #### Reflection & What I learn so far
 * Working with Front End, I practice CSS skills with flex box, grid layouts to style the website with the same Figma design.

-* Making reusable components.
+* Making reusable and shared components.

-* Structuring my application, both frontend & backend in an effective way when it comes to more complex web.(MVC pattern)
+* Structuring my application, both frontend & backend in an effective way when the projects have various components and pages.

 * Optimizing my web performance.

+#### License
+Figma files and images are belonged to Creative Commons (CC)